-When Active Directory users log into the DNN environment with Active Directory enabled, it synchronizes Active Directory (AD) groups to the Global Security Roles within DNN.
-This article explains how the synchronization works and how to integrate with it.
+When Active Directory users log into a DNN environment with Active Directory enabled, it synchronizes Active Directory (AD) groups to the Global Security Roles within DNN.
+This article explains how synchronization works and how to enable it.

 Below is a simple illustration showing how the DNN Platform can integrate with Active Directory.
 In this solution, we are relying on LDAP (Lightweight Directory Access Protocol) to consume information from Active Directory.

 - The Active Directory server provides an LDAP protocol that exposes the AD user data store.

 - DNN Platform is hosted on the IIS server that is a member of the Active Directory domain.